 - 1. Part I is for all student-athletes. - 2.
-Part II is for new student-athletes only (those signing the Student-Athlete Statement for the first time).
+Part II is for new student-athletes signing the Student-Athlete Statement for the first time.

-If you have questions, ask your director of athletics (or his or her designee) or refer to the 2022-23 NCAA Division I Manual.
+If you have questions, ask your director of athletics (or his or her designee) or refer to the most recent version of the NCAA Division I Manual.
 The references in brackets after each summarized regulation show you where to find the regulation in the Division I Manual.